Posted by Pam Reihs ● February 13, 2020

 Why then, did the name of the model law not change?
 It still references suitability in the title, yet that is the only "suitability" referenced in the document.
 In order to maintain consistency with federal legislative references in the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the name of the model must remain the same.
 Otherwise, it certainly would have made more sense to re-title this update as “The Best Interest in Annuity Transactions Model Regulation.”

 How did Suitability become a Best Interest standard?

 Since 2003, suitability has been the compliance standard for annuity transactions.
-Because annuities are insurance products, their sale and replacement is governed by state regulation, most of which are based to some degree on the NAIC model as amended in 2006 and 2010.
+Because annuities are insurance products, their sale and replacement is governed by state regulations, most of which are based to some degree on the NAIC model as amended in 2006 and 2010.

 The Annuity Suitability Working Group’s revision work began in 2017 to address the Department of Labor's Fiduciary Rule (DOL Rule), which sought to impose a fiduciary standard on the sale of all financial products, including annuities.
 The DOL Rule was vacated by the 5th U.S. Circuit Court of Appeals.